First 1,000 Days

 We are shifting from messages aimed at individuals to supporting whole communities to develop solutions to reduce alcohol harm and improve maternal wellbeing.
 Alcohol.org.nz will still provide up-to-date evidence and online learning opportunities about preventing FASD.

-We are expanding our work to include a focus on equitable access to contraception.
+We have expanded our work to include a focus on equitable access to contraception.
 These are some of the projects happening in this area:

 Maternal mental wellbeing